Becoming You With Julie

 • Caffeine-free: Rooibos chai (naturally earthy + warming).

-Try: Numi Roobios Chai or Yogi Chai Roobios
+Try: Numi Rooibos Chai or Yogi Chai Rooibos

 • Extra bold: Masala chai (often includes black pepper for a stronger kick).